Knight (chess): Properties

-Enemy pawns are effective at harassing knights because a pawn attacking a knight is not itself attacked by the knight.
+Enemy pawns are effective at harassing knights because a pawn attacking a knight is not itself attacked by the knight and, because a pawn is worth less than a knight, it does not matter if the knight is defended.
 For this reason, a knight is effective when placed in a weakness in the opponent's pawn structure, i.e. a square which cannot be attacked by enemy pawns.
 In the diagram, White's knight on d5 is very powerful – more powerful than Black's bishop on g7.

 Whereas two bishops cover each other's weaknesses, two knights tend not to cooperate with each other as efficiently.
 As such, a pair of bishops is usually considered better than a pair of knights.
 World Champion José Raúl Capablanca considered that a queen and a knight is usually a better combination than a queen and a bishop.
 However, Glenn Flear found no game of Capablanca's that supported his statement; statistics do not support the statement, either.
 In an endgame without other pieces or pawns, two knights generally have a better chance of forming a drawing fortress against a queen than do two bishops or a bishop and a knight.

 Compared to a bishop, a knight is often not as good in an endgame.
 A knight can exert control over only one part of the board at a time and often takes multiple moves to reposition to a new location, which often makes it less suitable in endgames with pawns on both sides of the board.
 This limitation is less important, however, in endgames with pawns on only one side of the board.
 Knights are superior to bishops in an endgame if all the pawns are on one side of the board.
 Furthermore, knights have the advantage of being able to control squares of either color, unlike a lone bishop.
 Nonetheless, a disadvantage of the knight (compared to the other pieces) is that by itself it cannot lose a move to put the opponent in zugzwang (see triangulation and tempo), while a bishop can.
-In the position pictured on the right, if the knight is on a white square and it is White's turn to move, White cannot win.
-Similarly, if the knight were on a black square and it were Black's turn to move, White cannot win.
+In the study by Salvio, if the knight is on a black square and it is White's turn to move, White cannot win.
+Similarly, if the knight were on a white square and it were Black's turn to move, White cannot win.
 In the other two cases, White would win.
 If instead of the knight, White had a bishop on either color of square, White would win with either side to move.